 - Understand that psychology is a science and therefore will include aspects of biology – such as understanding the role of the nervous system and hormones / neurotransmitters and different functions of the brain, synapses etc.

-- Be comfortable with format of writing up or conducting an experiment -hypothesis, aim, method procedure etc.
+- Be comfortable with the format of writing up or conducting an experiment – hypothesis, aim, method procedure etc.

 - Be comfortable with some aspects of maths i.e. statistics: descriptive and inferential, data handling, correlations, quantitative and qualitative analysis.

-- For the above two points, must gains a grade B or above in GCSE Science and grade C in Maths.
+- For the above two points, must gain a 6 or above in GCSE Science and 5 in Maths.

 - Be able to understand, analyse, evaluate, draw conclusions and apply ideas.

 - Be comfortable expressing ideas in essay format.

 If you are made an offer, you will be expected to complete the following before your first lesson in September: